ErrorDodo/Fishware-SteamSniper/README.md

 # Steam Vanity URL Sniper

-Note that I have no actually tested this, it should work logically.
+Note that I have not actually tested this, it should work logically.
 If you find any bugs, please open an issue or a pull request.

 ## What is this?